PassionDental/docs.passiondental.ca/standards/microsoft_licensing.md

 \** $120 + $72 Azure AD P1 since E1 is not under the enterprise plans.

-Notes to myself:
-discuss the upgrade license logic discuss email, top level doamins (briefly, we can have a saparate document for domain standards) discuss OS licenses and how we'll provision those.

 ## Email

 In an effort to simplify management and license management, we're using Office 365 as our exchange server.